Ulti: Play

 The calling player leads to the first trick, and the winner of each trick leads to the next.
 Suit must be followed, and if possible, the played card must be of higher value than what it is in the current trick.
 If following the suit is not possible, trump must be played.
 If neither playing the lead suit, nor playing trump is possible, any card may be played.
 The player who plays the highest card (any trump is higher than any card of any other suit) wins the trick and leads the next trick.

 In a trump game, any player having a marriage to declare must do so upon playing to the first trick, or the marriage cannot be claimed later.
 All marriages called by the defending team count towards their collective score.
 In a hundred-game, the calling player may declare only the marriage whose value they stated when bidding.

-In an Ulti game, the calling player may not lead or play the trump Seven before the last trick, unless forced by the rules of play.
+In an Ulti game, the calling player may not lead or play the Seven of trumps before the last trick, unless forced by the rules of play.